 More than 80 years had passed before this day received its deserved recognition.
-National Freedom Day isn’t as familiar as other important calendar dates, but February 1 marks a profoundly significant event.
+National Freedom Day is not as familiar as other important calendar dates, but February 1 marks a profoundly significant event.

 On that day in 1865, President Abraham Lincoln finalized the resolution that later became our 13th Constitutional Amendment.
 America began to emerge from the darkness of Civil War and slavery was abolished.